isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/reserve-your-business-name.md

 Decide on a name for your business and use our e-Adviser for Starting a Business to:

-- check if there are similar business names or trade marks, and if it's available as a web domain name and social media username on Facebook/Instagram/YouTube/Twitter.
+- check if there are similar business names or trade marks, and if it's available as a username on Facebook/Instagram/YouTube/Twitter.
 - receive a guide and find out what additional approvals are required to get your business started.

 {% include button.html text="Go to e-Adviser for Starting a Business" src="https://eadviser.g2b.sg/startabusiness" type="primary" %}